gruntwork-io/terraform-google-gke/examples/gke-custom-service-account/README.md

 ## Why use Service Accounts?

-Each node in a container cluster is a Compute Engine instance.
-Therefore, applications running on a container cluster by default inherit the scopes of the Compute Engine instances to which they are deployed.
+Each node in a GKE cluster is a Compute Engine instance.
+Therefore, applications running on a GKE cluster by default inherit the scopes of the Compute Engine instances to which they are deployed.

 Google Cloud Platform automatically creates a service account named "Compute Engine default service account" and GKE